supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

 1. In a new browser tab, navigate to **[Cloud Shell](https://portal.azure.com/#cloudshell/)** and open a **PowerShell** session.

-1. Unless you have done so, you must register your Azure subscription to use `Microsoft.SqlVirtualMachine` resource provider.
+1. Unless you have done so, you must register your Azure subscription to use the `Microsoft.SqlVirtualMachine` resource provider.
 In the Cloud Shell window, execute the following command:

     ```PowerShell
     Register-AzResourceProvider -ProviderNamespace Microsoft.SqlVirtualMachine